 Escaping From Lawful Custody

-Examples of Escaping From Lawful Custody
+Have you been accused of Escaping From Lawful Custody?

 - The Police pull over a man and he jumps out of his car and runs away.

 - A woman is arrested and is in a police van.
 She tries to open the door to jump out.

 - Can they prove that you tried to escape?